 Protection requirements

-Electrical protection schemes and settings of DC-connected power park modules shall be determined in accordance with Article 14(5)(b) of Regulation (EU) 2016/631, where the network refers to the synchronous area network.
+Electrical protection schemes and settings of asynchronously connected power park modules and asynchronously connected electricity storage modules shall be determined in accordance with Article 14(5)(b) of RfG 2.0.
+Electrical protection schemes and settings of asynchronously connected demand facilities shall be determined in accordance with Article 16 of DC 2.0.
 The protection schemes have to be designed taking into account the system performance, grid specificities as well as technical specificities of the power park module technology and agreed with the relevant system operator, in coordination with the relevant TSO.

-Priority ranking of protection and control of DC-connected power park modules shall be determined in accordance with Article 14(5)(c) of Regulation (EU) 2016/631, where the network refers to the synchronous area network, and agreed with the relevant system operator, in coordination with the relevant TSO.
+Priority ranking of protection and control of asynchronously connected power park modules and asynchronously connected electricity storage modules shall be determined in accordance with Article 14(5)(c) of RfG 2.0 and in accordance with Article 17(4) of DC 2.0 for asynchronously connected demand facilities and agreed with the relevant system operator, in coordination with the relevant TSO.

 Article 44